NicolasO/VMA-Partner-WS/VMA-tech-deep-dive/README.md

 ----------------
 ## Agenda Day 2
 ### 09:00 - 10:00
-* showcase the VMA Analysis
+* Showcase the VMA Analysis
 ### 10:00 - 12:00
 * Migration discussion based on a real-world scenario
 * Discussion on migration risks